Configure structured output for LLMs

 - Set

-The following example uses Pydantic models to define the JSON Schema:
+The following example uses a Pydantic model to define the JSON schema:

 from openai import OpenAI